Samir Shaptahoviç

-Samir Shaptahoviç (also known in Albanian as Samir Shaptahu) is a former Kosovo Albanian professional basketball player, who last played for KB Peja.
+Samir Shaptahoviç (also known in Albanian as Samir Shaptahu) is a Kosovo-Albanian retired professional basketball player, who last played for Peja of the Kosovo Basketball Superleague.
 He was born in Bar Tivar in Montenegro in an Albanian family.
 He is considered one of the best players that the Kosovo Basketball Superleague ever had.
 He played in Kosovo Basketball Superleague and in Balkan International Basketball League.

-He was a member of the Kosovo national basketball team, and former member of the Albanian national basketball team.
+He was a member of the Kosovo national basketball team, and also a member of the Albanian national basketball team.

-He won three times Kosovo Basketball Superleague trophy, first with KB Prishtina in 2001–02, 2002-2003 and second with KB Peja in 2012–13 season.
-He also played in KK Mornar Bar team and also in Mabetex Prishtina for one season.
-He is considered a legend of basketball of Kosovo.
-In the end of 2014–15 season he declared retirement from basketball in Kosovo.
+He has won the Kosovo Basketball Superleague troph thricey, first with Prishtina in 2001–02, 2002-2003 and second with Peja in 2012–13 season.
+He has also played in Mornar Bar team and also in Mabetex Prishtina for one season.
+He is considered a basketball legend in Kosovo.
+At the end of the 2014–15 season, he announced his retirement from basketball in Kosovo.

 Professional career

 2014-15 season

 Shaptahoviç played for KB Peja team in Kosovo Basketball Superleague and in Balkan International Basketball League. in 2014–15 season, Shaptahoviç was one of the best of his team.
 In Kosovo Superleague he averaged with very impressive stats: 20.1 points, 8.1 assists and 4.0 rebounds per game in 27 games played.
 And in BIBL he averaged with 17.3 points, 5.4 assists and 2.8 rebounds per game in 14 games played.